theWhiteFox/theWhiteFox/_posts/2017-06-10-jekyll-sass.markdown

 layout: post
 title: Learn SASS
 subtitle: jekyll CSS
-date: 2018-03-07T00:00:00.000Z
+date: {}
 categories: jekyll second month
 published: true
 ---

-Learning [SASS](https://sass-lang.com) while building my jekyll blog.
-The benefits using SASS over CSS [Cascading Style Sheets](https://www.w3.org/Style/CSS/ "CSS").
-CSS a controls the style for the presentation of Web pages within HTML it includes colors, layout, and fonts.
-This is fine for small apps however once the app becomes bigger and more dev are working on it becomes unwieldy also makes sense to be able to split a large css file into partials and then import those partials compile then into a main css file.
+Learning [SASS](https://sass-lang.com) building this blog.
+What are the benefits learning SASS.
+CSS [Cascading Style Sheets](https://www.w3.org/Style/CSS/ "CSS") controls the style for the presentation of Web pages within HTML it includes colors, layout, and fonts.
+CSS is fine for small apps however once the app becomes bigger and more developers are working on it, becomes soon becomes unwieldy.
+It also makes sense to be able to split a large CSS file into partials and then import those partials compile then into a main css file.

 Mixins